shireen215/supops/python2.2/README.md

 # AWS IAM User Provisioning with Python

 This guide shows how to automate IAM user onboarding on AWS using a simple Python (boto3) script.
-It's beginner-friendly and walks through prerequisites, required IAM permissions, the provisioning script, how to run it, and how to verify the created user.

 What you'll build
 - A Python script that, given inputs: